cdktn-io/cdktn-provider-aws/docs/odbCloudExadataInfrastructure.python.md

 ##### `customer_contacts_to_send_to_oci`<sup>Optional</sup> <a name="customer_contacts_to_send_to_oci" id="@cdktf/provider-aws.odbCloudExadataInfrastructure.OdbCloudExadataInfrastructure.Initializer.parameter.customerContactsToSendToOci"></a>

-- *Type:* typing.Union[cdktf.IResolvable, typing.List[<a href="#@cdktf/provider-aws.odbCloudExadataInfrastructure.OdbCloudExadataInfrastructureCustomerContactsToSendToOci">OdbCloudExadataInfrastructureCustomerContactsToSendToOci</a>]]
+- *Type:* cdktf.IResolvable | typing.List[<a href="#@cdktf/provider-aws.odbCloudExadataInfrastructure.OdbCloudExadataInfrastructureCustomerContactsToSendToOci">OdbCloudExadataInfrastructureCustomerContactsToSendToOci</a>]

 The email addresses of contacts to receive notification from Oracle about maintenance updates for the Exadata infrastructure.